qqss88/dcc-portal/dcc-portal-ui/src/main/js/README.md

 - Comments begin with a Capital letter
 - Use lodash functions to handle your array/object manipulation to avoid writing boilerplate array/object code.
 See - https://lodash.com/docs
+- Angular Services, Controllers and any function used to construct *new* objects should begin with a capitalized letter to denote that it is essentially a constructor function (i.e. called with the **new** JS keyword.)

 ## Coding Conventions

 ### Before we Begin...

 * This document is a work in progress and therefore it's important to note that it isn't a definitive guide to all possible style or convention-related topics you will encounter in your development endeavours.

 * This below 'best practices' are here to give you a starting point on how to structure your code moving forward.

 * Of course it should be mentioned that testing your code should **always** be part of your development process and you should consistently make best efforts to provide automated tests for any modules you develop/modify.
 Technical debt (introduced when testing is not a consideration) is bad as it  drives up maintenance and development efforts moving forward.

 * These tests will help you (and others) catch regression bugs on the frontend moving forward!

+* You may see some assets which do not fully conform to some (or many) of the below conventions.
+If you do see this please feel free to refactor them appropriately as you fix/extend functionality in these modules.

 ### Angular Modules